 Publications: Christensen LP, Zhang RL, Zheng W, Campanelli JJ, Dedkov EI, Weiss RM, Tomanek RJ.
 Post myocardial infarction remodeling and coronary reserve: effects of ivabradine and beta blockade therapy.
 American Journal of Physiology – Heart Circulatory Physiology 2009; 297: H322-H330.

-Understanding the diets of extinct species is important for understanding the ecology of extinct species and how climate change influenced their evolution.
+Testing climate change and overkill extinction hypotheses of Pleistocene equids with dental mesowear: Understanding the diets of extinct species is important for understanding the ecology of extinct species and how climate change influenced their evolution.
 It has long been recognized that the microscopic scratches and other wear marks found on the surfaces of teeth can be used to test hypotheses about the diets of long extinct species.
 However, the relationship of dental microwear and diet in modern species is still poorly understood, rendering it difficult to understand dental microwear in fossil species.

 Publications: Mihlbachler, Matthew C., Beatty, Brian L., Caldera-Siu, Angela, Chan, Doris, and Lee, Richard, 2012.
 Error rates and observer bias in dental microwear analysis using light microscopy.
 Palaeontologia Electronica Vol. 15, Issue 1;12A,22p;

-Student Project: NYIT students working in the lab will learn general and more specialized histological techniques including tissue sectioning, staining, and photomicroscopy, data analysis.
+Student Project: NYIT students working in the lab will learn general and more specialized histological techniques including tissue sectioning, staining, photomicroscopy, and data analysis.
 Students who work for several semesters/years may have an opportunity to learn additional techniques such as animal perfusion, brain harvesting, surgery, etc. In addition to learning lab techniques, students will learn the basics of experimental design, hypothesis testing, neuronal development, nervous system disorders, and will get an introduction to reading journal articles.
 Finally students will learn how to work independently as well as part of a larger team.